Systems · People · AI Integration · Toronto, ON

 Who this is for

 We work with organizations that have outgrown their original systems but haven't yet built the next layer.
 Usually 10 to 200 people, $2M to $50M in revenue, operating in healthcare, logistics, manufacturing, or professional services.
+Increasingly, they are also organizations under pressure to "do something with AI" and smart enough to want a map before they spend.
 If that's you, the problems we fix are probably already costing you more than you think.

 Deliberately small

 Myths is intentionally small and will stay that way.
 We work with a limited number of clients at any given time.
-That is not a constraint.
-It is the point.
+That is the point, not a constraint.
 The work requires full attention.
 Full attention requires limits.
 If you are considering a retainer, ask about current availability on the clarity call.

 ii.What broken systems actually cost